vistorian/vistorian.github.io/development.md

 ## Highlevel structure

 The Vistorian is modular, in that is has
-* `networkcube.js`: which contains core functionality on loading and querying dynamic networks.
+* A __libary `networkcube.js`__ which contains core functionality on loading and querying dynamic networks.
 This is managed by it's own repository: [Vistorian-core](https://github.com/networkcube/vistorian-core).
-* A set of visualizations, which query network data from `networkcube.js` and visualize them.
+* A __set of visualizations__, which query network data from `networkcube.js` and visualize them.
 Each visualization is its own project and independent from any other visualization.
-* A web-application, _Vistorian_ that manages uploading data and creates a website with differnt visualizations.
+* A __web-application, _Vistorian_,__ that manages uploading data and creates a website with differnt visualizations.

 ## Repositoriss